Genesis Chapter 48

 Since I am free from the penalty of death for my sins (According to God’s law), I am now obedient to the law of God and His righteousness.

-Because of the weakness of my flesh, I had given my body to practice all that is unclean and sinful.
-In the same way I gave myself to sin, I should now give my life over to doing what is right according to the law of God, and become Holy; as God is holy.
+Because of the weakness of our flesh, we had given our bodies to practice all that is unclean and sinful.
+In the same way we gave ourselves to sin.
+We should now give our life over to doing what is right according to the law of God, and become Holy; as God is holy.

-20. For when ye were the servants of sin, ye were free from righteousness. v.
+20. For when you were the servants of sin, ye were free from righteousness. v.
 11; John 8:34

 When I obeyed the lust of the flesh to sin, I was unable to do what is right in the eyes of the Lord.

-21. What fruit had ye then in those things whereof ye are now
+21. What fruit had you then in those things whereof you are now

 ashamed? for the end of those things is death.
 1:32; 7:5